sanity-io/sanity-plugin-seo-pane/README.md

 The `.options()` configuration works as follows:

-- `keywords` (string, required) A dot-notated string from the document object to a field containing the keywords/keyphrase
+- `keywords` (string, required) A [dot-notated string](https://www.npmjs.com/package/dlv) from the document object to a field containing the keywords/keyphrase.
-- `synonyms` (string, optional) As above
+- `synonyms` (string, optional) As above.
 - `url` (function, required) A function that takes in the current document, and should return a string with a URL to a preview-enabled front-end.
+You likely have a function like this already for Live Preview.

 ### Fetching the front-end